Poland

 Poland, (Note: Polska /pl/) officially the Republic of Poland, (Note: Rzeczpospolita Polska /pl/) is a country in Central Europe.
 It extends from the Baltic Sea in the north to the Sudetes and Carpathian Mountains in the south, and borders Lithuania and Russia (Note: Kaliningrad Oblast, an exclave of Russia) to the northeast; Belarus and Ukraine to the east; Slovakia and the Czech Republic to the south; and Germany to the west.
 The territory has a varied landscape, diverse ecosystems, and a temperate climate.
 Poland is composed of sixteen voivodeships and is the fifth most populous member state of the European Union (EU), with over 38 million people, and the fifth largest EU country by land area, covering 312696 km2.
 The capital and largest city is Warsaw; other major cities include Kraków, Wrocław, Łódź, Poznań, and Gdańsk.

 Prehistoric human activity on Polish soil dates to the Lower Paleolithic, with continuous settlement since the end of the Last Glacial Period.
 Culturally diverse throughout late antiquity, in the early medieval period the region became inhabited by the West Slavic tribal Polans, who gave Poland its name.
-The process of establishing statehood coincided with the conversion of a pagan ruler of the Polans to Christianity in 966.
-Under the auspices of the Roman Catholic Church, the dominion became part of the Western world.
-In 1025, the Kingdom of Poland emerged, and in 1569 it cemented its long-standing association with Lithuania, forming the Polish–Lithuanian Commonwealth.
-At the time, the Commonwealth was one of Europe's great powers, with an elective monarchy and a uniquely liberal political system.
-It adopted Europe's first modern constitution in 1791.
+The process of establishing statehood coincided with the conversion of a pagan ruler of the Polans to Christianity in 966 under the auspices of the Catholic Church.
+The Kingdom of Poland emerged in 1025, and in 1569 cemented its long-standing association with Lithuania, thus forming the Polish–Lithuanian Commonwealth.
+At the time, the Commonwealth was one of the great powers of Europe, with an elective monarchy and a uniquely liberal political system, which adopted Europe's first modern constitution in 1791.